Ramona2020/paralipomena.github.io/_posts/2014-1-27-Finding-XML-Repositories.md

 First you might want to look at the data we have collected here (and trace it back to its source): [https://github.com/paralipomena](https://github.com/paralipomena)

+There is also an excellent repository curated by Hugh Cayless of Duke University here: [https://github.com/TEI-examples/tei-examples](https://github.com/TEI-examples/tei-examples)

 Next you should look over these list of links:

 * [TEI Wiki](http://wiki.tei-c.org/index.php/Samples)